-I explain six areas we at Otovo consider important to learn thoroughly for our engineers.
-I explain them intentionally with few details, because you have a lot of room to wiggle.
+This post explain six areas we at Otovo consider important to learn thoroughly for our engineers.
+They’re intentionally explained with few details, because you have a lot of room to wiggle.
 There’s not one specific senior engineer archetype; we do want, and encourage a diverse crowd, with various traits, perspectives and opinions.
 Having that in the company increases the range of skills available, and that’s useful for the variety of tasks we set out to solve.

 - Understanding the business

 - Being responsible

 We don’t expect you to excel in all of those as a requirement for senior roles.
 Few people will ever master all of them.
 Use the areas as inspiration to define goals for yourself where you can, and want to grow further.
 Help your manager to help you by asking them for guidance.

 Climbing the seniority ladder takes time.
 Not because time automatically leads to seniority; it takes time because experience and reflection are vital parts of what separates junior and senior engineers.
 Experience includes exposure to technical subjects such as playing with programming languages, building APIs, getting frustrated because things break and feeling the joy of achieving something great.
 Experience also includes recognizing how your work affects the business and the users.
 Understanding where your work fits in the bigger Otovo puzzle, and which other parts of that puzzle you should care about and focus on, are important realizations on the path to becoming a senior engineer.
 Use your curiosity to ask questions to soak up knowledge from the people in the company.
 Befriend product managers, stakeholders to the team, people in adjacent teams, and utilize their knowledge to figure out how things work outside of code and technical aspects.
 Work to understand why things are as they are in the company, where the ship is sailing, and why we’re going in that direction.